 - Tech turned the ball over just 13 times after committing 23 in its last outing against Florida State.
 The Jackets caused 15 North Carolina miscues, improving their record to 25-16 under Pastner when Tech has committed fewer turnovers than its opponent.

-- Tech’s 58 points in the pain were 10 more than its previous high this season (48 vs. Nebraska), its 21 points off turnovers matched a season high (21 vs. Syracuse) and its 26 bench points were 10 more than its previous season best (16 vs. Elon).
+- Tech’s 58 points in the paint were 10 more than its previous high this season (48 vs. Nebraska), its 21 points off turnovers matched a season high (21 vs. Syracuse) and its 26 bench points were 10 more than its previous season best (16 vs. Elon).

 - Tech’s 96 points, 36 field goals and 11 steals were the most against UNC this season.